kymb0/kymb0.github.io/_posts/SEH_DRAFT.md

 #### What we can do:

-Overwrite SEH with a pointer to POP POP RETN (POP removes 4 bytes from the stack while RETN will return execution to the stop of the stack)
+Overwrite SEH with a pointer to POP POP RETN.

+#### Why would we want to do that?

+Well, first remember that after passing the first exception, EIP is overwritten with the value of SEH.
+Second, the registers to which the bytes are popped into **are not important**, what is important is that when a POP occurs, ESP is shifted +4.
+When a RET is called, the ESP address are moved into EIP and executed.

-Remember that the SEH is located at esp+8 so if we increment the stack with 8-bytes and return to the new pointer at the top of the stack we will then be executing nSEH.
-We then have at least 4-bytes room at nSEH to write some opcode that will jump to an area of memory that we control where we can place our shellcode
+Remember that the SEH is located at esp+8 so if we increment the stack pointer with 8-bytes and return to the new pointer we will then be executing nSEH.

+After which we will have at least 4-bytes room at nSEH to write some opcode that will jump to an area of memory that we control where we can place our shellcode

 EG a program crashes, registers get zeroed and SP +8 is overwritten with crash string eg 41414141